Fair Weather Ahead!!

 asked of our faculty and staff

-Michelle - To the shores of Cape Cod.
+Michelle - To the shores of Cape Cod and the mountains of Vermont.

 Sally - To the beaches of Canada.

-Stevie - To New York, San Francisco and Colorado.
+Stevie - To Sun Valley, San Diego and Cabo.

 Duna - To the warm sand and peaceful waters of Lake Mead.